 What is a Gauge?

-- The gauge numbers of the AWG system usually lie between 0000 (4/0) and 40, with 0000 being the greatest wire size and 40 showing the lowest.
-The diameter of the wire grows as the gauge number drops.
+- The value of the gauge number of the AWG system normally is from 0000 (4/0) and 40, where 0000 is the largest wire size and 40 is the lowest number.
+The dia of the wire increases with the gauge number decreases

 Importance of Choosing the Correct Wire Size for a 60 Amp Breaker